Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations indicate readOnlyHint, openWorldHint, idempotentHint, destructiveHint.
-The description adds that it probes each entity with ai_visibility_check, ranks results, and returns scores, confidence, and signal density.
-This goes beyond annotations, providing full behavioral traits.
+Annotations already indicate readOnlyHint, openWorldHint, idempotentHint, and destructiveHint=false.
+The description adds valuable behavioral context: it probes each entity with ai_visibility_check, ranks by score, and returns a ranked list with score, confidence, and signal density.
+There is no contradiction with annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.